faithanalog/slow-frp/README.md

 The reactive version is now on par with the foldM version in terms of speed.
 The solution, as suggested by the author of reactive-banana, was to break the audio up into chunks for processing.
-I have done this, breaking them into unboxed vectors of doubles.
+This significant reduces the overhead of the FRP abstraction.
+I have done this, grouping the samples into unboxed vectors of doubles.
 I have also increased the number of oscillators to 3, and added a low-pass filter controlled by an LFO, to prove that even with added complexity the reactive version can maintain it's speed.